This was easy. There are all kinds of families, as Tolstoy once wrote, and I have paraphrased him horribly. My family is one of a kind too.

 You go to a theme park.

 As we entered the theme park, the sun was just pondering about going to sleep.
 The air was turning milder, the heat of the afternoon dissipating.
 The theme park was not exactly huge.
 There were no roller-coasters, but just a few adventure activities.
 We opted for the first one – Zorbing.

 To the uninitiated, zorbing means rolling down a slope or bouncing on water in a large inflatable plastic ball.
 I had never ‘zorbed’ before.
 But as my parents watched, we stepped into the ball.
 And all at once, an ordinarily beautiful day was transformed.
 Memories flowed.

-I remembered the first time I held Ankit as a baby.
+I remembered the first time I held Ankit as a baby, when he was having his nap on his stroller from http://babystrollercenter.com/.
 I remembered singing a little ditty to put him to sleep.
 I remembered playing fiercely competitive games of cricket.
 I remembered having plates of ice cream in Polar Bear.
 I remembered those rare occasions when he confided in me.
 I love this kid, I know, with the sort of fierce love I give to very few.
 And over the years, he has slowly moved away – we don’t go out together much – and not many can discern the taciturn mind of a teenager.
 I miss those days, and I wish that we could just turn back every second of this creeping clock of our lives, and relive those memories.